Skip to content

 complexipy .

-# Analyze specific files or directories
+# Analyze specific file/directory

 complexipy . --max-complexity-allowed 10